HomePlug: HomePlug AV2

 The HomePlug AV2 specification was introduced in January 2012.
 It is interoperable with HomePlug AV and HomePlug GreenPHY devices and is IEEE 1901 standard compliant.
 It features gigabit-class PHY-rate, support for MIMO PHY, repeating functionalities and power saving modes.

 HomePlug Green PHY

 The HomePlug Green PHY specification is a subset of HomePlug AV that is intended for use in the smart grid.
 It has peak rates of 10 Mbit/s and is designed to go into smart meters and smaller appliances such as HVAC thermostats, home appliances and plug-in electric vehicles so that data can be shared over a home network and with the power utility.
 High capacity broadband is not needed for such applications; the most important requirements are low power and cost, reliable communication, and compact size.
 GreenPHY uses up to 75% less energy than AV.

-The HomePlug Powerline Alliance worked with utilities and meter manufacturers to develop this 690-page specification.
-HomePlug Green PHY devices are required to be fully interoperable with devices based on HomePlug AV, HomePlug AV2 and IEEE 1901 specification, which is considered to hamper their power consumption and cost reduction.
-The HomePlug silicon vendor QualComm announced commercially available Green PHY silicon in December 2011.
+HomePlug Green PHY devices are required to be fully interoperable with devices based on HomePlug AV, HomePlug AV2 and IEEE 1901 specification.